Preconception Optimization

 Continuous Glucose Monitoring

-Dexcom, Stelo and Libre are all very common continuous glucose monitors used in pregnancy.
+Dexcom, Stelo and Libre are all very common continuous glucose monitors used in pregnancy and will be supported.

 Insulin Pumps

-Tara Cardinal, CNM, ARNP is experienced in starting and managing insulin pump use in pregnancy.
+Tara Cardinal, CNM, ARNP, BC-ADM, CDCES is experienced in starting and managing insulin pump use in pregnancy.

-Due to being a solo practice with limited resources, individuals with insulin pumps often require a higher level of care than can be provided and will be considered on a case-by-case basis.
-Anyone accepted into care will need to be closely and collaboratively co-managed with their maternal fetal medicine and/or endocrinology teams.
+Due to being a solo practice with limited resources, some individuals with insulin pumps might require a higher level of care than can be provided by myself and will be considered on a case-by-case basis.
+Some will need to be closely and collaboratively co-managed with their maternal fetal medicine and/or endocrinology teams.

-Whatever the cause of elevated blood glucose in pregnancy, Tara Cardinal, CNM, ARNP strives to provide personalized care to enable managing it within normal parameters to optimize outcomes.
+Whatever the cause of elevated blood glucose in pregnancy, Tara Cardinal, CNM, ARNP, BC-ADM, CDCES strives to provide personalized care to enable managing it within normal parameters to optimize outcomes.